 Incident-Based Triggers

 Environmental incidents almost always prompt scrutiny.
-Common triggers include:
+Common environmental compliance trigger events include:

 In these situations, compliance audits can be mandated externally or initiated internally as part of corrective action.
 Proactive businesses often choose the latter, demonstrating accountability before regulators intervene.